leoek/material-safety-search/README.md

 Search engine for Material Safety Datasheets based on Solr.

 ## Installation
 NOTE: You will need the dataset that is NOT in this repository because of liscensing issues.
+Contact the developers.

 This project uses docker-compose for comfortable installation and distribution.
 ### Backend
 Clone the repository and navigate to the base folder with a shell, then type: